-Our Adult Choir has over 40 members and they rehearse on Wednesday evenings in the sanctuary from 7:30 to 9:00 pm and sing for church services about twice a month, as well as some evening special events.
+Our Adult Choir has over 40 members and they rehearse on Tuesday evenings in the sanctuary from 7:30 to 9:00 pm and sing for church services about twice a month, as well as some evening special events.
 They sing mostly 4-part music in a variety of styles, including classical, gospel, world music, folk, jazz, and pop.
-This choir is conducted by Rev. Kellie.
+This choir is conducted by Katie.
 No auditions are necessary but a love of singing is a must!

 The musical offerings during services are more than just performances, but are integral parts of our worship.
 Music can help set a mood, build a sense of community, enhance a theme, be a sung prayer, facilitate smooth transitions, and communicate emotion in a powerful way that often words do not.